 The tour bus took us to an office where we were fitted with short wetsuits, and then we were on our way to the pier.
 It was actually refreshingly quick: I guess all that hurrying had a point after all.

-Our group consisted of an older couple who had just gone to Machu Picchu and the Olympic Games (#goals), a couple that pretty much kept to themselves, a solo photographer, a couple obsessed with getting GoPro footage of everything with a “f*** your shot, mine is more important” attitude, and a different GoPro couple who were the downright worst (more on why in a bit).
+Our group consisted of an older couple who had just gone to Machu Picchu (and didn’t have to turn around on day 2, like we did) AND the Olympic Games in Brazil (#goals), a couple that pretty much kept to themselves, a solo photographer, a couple obsessed with getting GoPro footage of everything with a “f*** your shot, mine is more important” attitude, and a different GoPro couple who were the downright worst (more on why in a bit).
 It was like a couple’s dating show, except instead of competitively answering questions about our partners, we were all competing for GoPro footage.

 Once everyone got their flippers on, the group followed our guide around the small perimeter.
 It took me awhile to get into the water, since the solo photographer had no idea what the hell to make of the flippers.
 He took a solid five minutes trying to slip them on, size them, and wade into the water.
 Once he had his flippers on, he tried walking (terrible idea), squatting (wut), and subsequently flailing before finally falling (called it) into the water.

 Guys, here’s How to Snorkel 101: Put on flippers.
 Glide into water.
 Do not try to put your feet on the ground: they are no longer feet.
 They are flippers.